assyrianic/Tagha/tagha_documentation/Compiler Specifications.md

 * Local function data should be aligned by a 16 byte boundary.
 * `long`, `size_t`, and `long long` should be 8 bytes in data size.
 * all binary math operations assume both operands are the same size.
-* Bytecode Function calling convention is through the registers first and then stack, calling convention uses registers `rsemkath` to `rtaw` for the first 8 arguments. `semkath` will contain the 1st argument up to `rtaw` which will contain the 8th argument, remaining params will be dumped to the stack.
+* Bytecode Function calling convention is through the registers first and then stack, calling convention uses registers `rsemkath` to `rtaw` for the first 8 arguments. `semkath` will contain the 1st argument up to `rtaw` which will contain the 8th argument, remaining params will need to be passed to the stack.
 * for C++, the `this` pointer will be placed in `rsemkath`.
 * Function return values always return in the `ralaf` register (`ralaf` is the accumulator though it's general purpose).
 This includes return values for natives.
 If the return data is larger than 64-bits, then optimize the function to take a hidden pointer obviously.
 * For consistency with natives, all native functions returning a struct scalar must be optimized to pass a hidden pointer instead if the struct scalar is not small enough to fit in a register.